Qaracas/jdva/README.md

 ## Documentation

-See [README.examples.md](README.examples.md) for examples and [README.interface.md](README.interface.md) for a complete list of library functions.
+See [README.tutorial.md](README.tutorial.md) for examples and [README.interface.md](README.interface.md) for a complete list of library functions.

+Take a look the [ejemplos](https://github.com/Qaracas/jdva/tree/master/ejemplos) (examples) folder as well.

 ## References